CyberHansen/2ITACRAFT/README.md

 2ITACRAFT is not your average Minecraft resource pack.
 It's an *experience* you never asked for but won't be able to forget.
-We've taken Minecraft's wholesome charm and replaced it with pure, chaotic energy.
+We've taken Minecraft's wholesome charm, thrown it out the window, and reworked it from the ground up.

 - **Textures?** Cursed.
 - **Sounds?** Even worse.